Baseboard Heating 101

 In a hydronic baseboard unit, the mechanics are similar but slightly different.
 Electricity still generates the system’s heat, but it does so indirectly.
 First, the electrical current warms up an enclosed fluid, either oil or water, and then that fluid radiates heat into the room where the unit has been installed.

 Hydronic baseboard heating systems operate more efficiently than do electric units, because once the fluid has been warmed, it takes longer to cool down (the metal fins in an electrical baseboard, by comparison, cool down very quickly).
-That’s why if you come across a home in which baseboard heat is the one and only system of delivering heat, chances are high that it’s a cheaper-to-run hydronic system.
+That’s why if you come across a home in which baseboard heating is the one and only system of delivering heat, chances are high that it’s a cheaper-to-run hydronic system.

 What are the cons?
 In a whole-house hydronic system reliant on water circulated from the water heater, the lines can be disturbed by an intrusion of air.
 Fortunately, there’s an easy fix: bleeding the pipes.
 Another drawback is that compared with electric baseboards, hydronic units take longer to heat up.
 For many homeowners, however, the efficiency of hydronic baseboards amply makes up for their slow start.